phoityne/pms-vscode/README.md

 If you prefer to build it yourself, make sure the following requirements are met:
 - GHC >= 9.12
-- Linux environment with PTY support
-- On Windows, use within a WSL (Windows Subsystem for Linux) environment

 You can install `pty-mcp-server` using `cabal`: